AnnaPrus/data-engineering-zoomcamp/6-module-batch-spark/README.md

 ### Install PySpark

-The Zoomcamp course uses Spark **3.5.0**, which avoids compatibility issues with newer Java versions.
+We use Spark **3.5.0**, which avoids compatibility issues with newer Java versions.

 ```bash
 uv add pyspark==3.5.0